Meet Our Professional Team

 Investigators Class (Preschool Multi-aged Class)

-Hannah Ross joined our team in 2013 and spent almost four years as a teacher in the older toddler and young preschool classrooms..
+Hannah Ross joined our team in 2013 and taught in both the older toddler and young preschool classrooms..
 Hannah has a BS in Psychology from UT Knoxville and over seven years as an early care classroom teacher.
 Additionally, Hannah serves as a Preschool/ECERS Mentor teacher and partners in the Investigators class with Charcia.

 Researchers Class (Multi-aged Preschool)

 Danielle Ficili joined our program in 2012 after completing an AS in Early Childhood Education from NSCC.
 Designated as one of our Early Childhood Mentor teachers, Danielle consistently demonstrates a solid understanding of constructivist theory and provides the children in her care (3, 4 and 5 years olds) rich experiences in inquiry-based play.
 Danielle partners with Anita in our newly renovated Pre-K classroom.

 Program Support Team

 Gina Givens has been a part of our program since 1990.
 For over twenty years she was a preschool classroom teacher, and now serves as our Center Floater.
 In addition to caring for older toddlers each late afternoon and managing the kitchen for snacks and lunch, Gina offers classroom coverage for teachers during their planning time, collaboration meetings, and as an occasional substitute.

 Jes Cleland began her association with McKendree in 2010 when she worked as a toddler teacher in the Investigators Class.
 Jes has a BA in Communications and a rich background in the arts; she is a song writer, bass player, drama teacher, graphic artist, and music teacher.
-In 2013, Jes rolled many of these gifts together and created “Music U” a hands-on music enrichment class that she offers at McKendree.
+In 2013, Jes rolled many of these gifts together and created MUSIC U http://www.musicunashville.com/ a hands-on music enrichment class that she leads at McKendree.